 Prepare the seasoned black beans.
 Add 1 tablespoon of vegetable oil to a medium pot and add two cloves of minced garlic and one seeded and minced jalapeno.
 Saute for about one minute and then add the cumin.
 Saute for one minute more and then add the black beans.
 Stir and heat through.

 Prepare the pineapple salsa.
 Drain the can of crushed pineapple well.
 Cut the red onion into a small dice.
 Remove the seeds from the jalapeno and cut it into a small dice.
 Roughly chop 1/4 bunch of cilantro.
-Combine the pineapple, jalapeno, red onion, cilantro and 1 tsp of salt in a bowl.
+Combine the pineapple, jalapeno, red onion, cilantro, the juice of one lime, and 1 tsp of salt in a bowl.
 Stir until combined.
 Taste and adjust the salt and cilantro as desired.

 To cook the shrimp heat a large skillet over a medium flame.
 Add the shrimp and all of the marinade.
 Cook just until the shrimp is opaque and has curled up.
 Remove the shrimp from the skillet and continue to let the marinade simmer until it has reduced and thickened (about five minutes more).
 Pour the thickened marinade back over the shrimp and stir to coat.